Supersaturation: History

-Dependance of equilibrium (saturation) concentration of a solute with temperature.
+Dependence of equilibrium (saturation) concentration of a solute with temperature.
 The leftmost function represents the equilibrium between an undersaturated solution and a supersaturated solution, while the rightmost function represents the equilibrium between a supersaturated solution and a solid (where the solute has fully crystallised).
 At a constant temperature, solute is added to the solution, so that its concentration evolves following the arrows.
 The solution will become saturated upon reaching $c_L^{eq} \,\!$, and will fully crystallise upon reaching $c_S^{eq} \,\!$.

 In section (I), the concentration of solute grows linearly, as it is formed (or added) to the solution.
-Upon reaching $c_L^{eq} \,\!$, it will become saturated, but it won’t start depositing solute right away.
+Upon reaching $c_L^{eq} \,\!$, it will become saturated, but it won't start depositing solute right away.
 Instead, it will keep absorbing it, becoming supersaturated.

 In section (II), concentration reaches critical saturation levels, $c_{min} \,\!$, when solute crystals begin nucleating.
 The appearance of nuclei partially relieves the supersaturation, at least rapidly enough that the rate of nucleation falls almost immediately to zero.
 The system rapidly reaches a balance between the solute supply and the consumption rate for the nucleation and its growth, slowing down the increase in its concentration.
 After reaching the peak, the curve declines owing to the increasing consumption of the solute for the growth of nuclei and reaches again the critical level of nucleation, $c_{min} \,\!$, ending the nucleation stage.
 Given optimal conditions, having the solute be introduced to the solution very steadily while keeping the system free from perturbations and nucleation seeds, the maximum concentration that can be achieved in this way is defined as $c_{max} \,\!$.

 In section (III), the supersaturation becomes too low for any more crystals to nucleate, so no new crystals are formed.
 However, as the solution is still supersaturated, the existing crystals grow by solute diffusion.
 As time passes by, the growth rate of the crystal equals the rate of solute supply, so the concentration converges to the saturation value $c_L^{eq} \,\!$.